 - Low or no urine output, concentrated urine that looks dark yellow

-- Markedly sunken soft spots (fontanelles) on the top of an infant's head
+- Sunken soft spots (fontanelles) on the top of an infant's head

 - No tears

 - Sunken eyes

 Tests of stool samples may be used to identify the virus that is causing the sickness.
-Most of the time, this test is not needed for viral gastroenteritis.
+Most of the time, this test is not needed.
 A stool culture may be done to find out if the problem is being caused by bacteria.

-The goal of treatment is to prevent dehydration by making sure the body has enough water and fluids.
+The goal of treatment is to make sure the body has enough water and fluids.
 Fluids and electrolytes (salt and minerals) that are lost through diarrhea or vomiting must be replaced by drinking extra fluids.
 Even if you are able to eat, you should still drink extra fluids between meals.

 - Older children and adults can drink sports beverages such as Gatorade, but these should not be used for younger children.
 Instead, use the electrolyte and fluid replacement solutions or freezer pops available in food and drug stores.

 - Do NOT use fruit juice (including apple juice), sodas or cola (flat or bubbly), Jell-O, or broth.
 These liquids do not replace lost minerals and can make diarrhea worse.

 - Drink small amounts of fluid (2 to 4 oz. or 60 to 120 mL) every 30 to 60 minutes.
 Do not try to force down large amounts of fluid at one time, which can cause vomiting.
 Use a teaspoon or syringe for an infant or small child.